rccordell/s25bbb/pages/syllabus.md

     + Unwelcome sexual attention.
     + Advocating for, or encouraging, any of the above behavior.
     + Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

+### Social Media

+From time to time I will wish to take photos of class activities for posting on [Skeuomorph Press' website](https://skeuomorph.ischool.illinois.edu/), [Instagram](https://www.instagram.com/skeuomorphpress) and/or [Bluesky](https://bsky.app/profile/skeuomorph.bsky.social) accounts.
+If you would prefer not to appear in any such images, just tell me: no reason or explanation is necessary, and it will not affect your standing in the class in any way.
+I try not to name or tag people without their explicit permission, but if you know that you never want to be named or tagged in a public image, please tell me and I will make a note of it.
+If at some point I mistakenly include you in an image—in the background, perhaps, where I did not notice—let me know and I will remove it immediately.
+In general, I am fine with you posting things from class—some of our activities will be, if I dare say so myself, _very_ photogenic!—but I ask that you follow these same guidelines out of consideration for your classmates.
+Please feel free to tag me—@ryancordell on Instagram, @ryancordell.org on Bluesky—but especially the FabLab and/or Skeuomorph in your posts.
+Likewise, I will want to document your final projects with photos and/or video, but you can of course opt out of those projects being shared in any way, with absolutely no penalty for doing so.

 ### Class Engagement